-Do you know someone who is a cause for applause?
-Who went above and beyond, or really stepped up?
+Do you know someone who deserves an applause, who went above and beyond or really stepped up?
 Nominate them for a hearty round of applause, or even a standing ovation!
-Submit your Applause award today www.sonoma.edu/es/recognition/applause_awards/applause_program.html.
+Submit your Applause award today at www.sonoma.edu/es/recognition/applause_awards/applause_program.html.

 Have a story you would like to be seen on WorkPlace, or perhaps want to introduce yourself to the University.
 We welcome you to share your thoughts and reach out to us at firstname.lastname@example.org.